devoxa/flocky/README.md

 ### sum(array)

-Compute the sum of the values in an array
+Compute the sum of the values in an array.

 ```js
 flocky.sum([1, 4, 2, -3, 0])